Guardiola31337/guardiola31337.github.io/_posts/2016-10-17-darealfragmentation-alarms.md

 In the next post, we'll talk about how _Doze_ and _App Standby_ work and how these power-savings optimizations influence alarms.
 In the meantime, you can check our [playground](https://github.com/Guardiola31337/darealfragmentation) sample repository on Github.

+If you want to know how to debug alarms, go check the amazing [post](https://medium.com/@vitovalov/adb-date-changer-app-64f91e2bb5bd#.3ac672wsi) of my friend [Vito](https://twitter.com/vitovalov).

 P.S.
 Quick reminder!
 Feel free to leave a comment below.
 I'm looking forward to hearing from you.